 Yes, the video generated a lot of buzz and conversations.

-This ad, instead of communicating the functionality of the product or highlighting its benefits over another product, is focused on evoking feelings about the brand, a brand that is a commodity in an increasingly boring industry (that’s oversaturated with too many competitors)
+This ad, instead of communicating the functionality of the product or highlighting its benefits over another product, is focused on evoking feelings about the brand, a brand that is a commodity in an increasingly boring industry (that’s oversaturated with too many competitors).

 “In a commoditized industry, what becomes your competitive advantage may just be as simple as a making a social statement like this.
 To say they made a poor ad is really missing the point.
 On a more personal note, as a man with kids, I really liked the ad.
 And I liked the message.
 “The Best A Man Can Get.”
 Christopher Cope VP Sales & Marketing/Creative at Raleigh Enterprises

-Some others think it represents the new “brand” of men.
+Yet some others think it represents the new “brand” of men.

 Trying to define manhood

 What does it mean to be a man nowadays?
 The ad suggests it is to stand boldly for what is right and protect others who are facing injustice, no matter what gender, color, or age.
 But isn’t this a golden rule for any human being, no matter their gender?